kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Topeka, KS 66612–1837

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location.
-Search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused of.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

-Can you Lookup Kansas Juvenile Records Online?
+Can you Look Up Kansas Juvenile Records Online?

 Kansas Bureau of Investigation